Shikara (2020 film): 1989

-They soon build a huge mansion with the help of Lateef's father and names it as "Shikara"(owing to their first night spent on a Shikara).
-The entire community including Hindus and Muslims live together in Harmony.
+They soon build a huge mansion with the help of Lateef's father and names it "Shikara" (owing to their first night spent on a shikara).
+The entire community including Hindus and Muslims live together in harmony.
 Their first marriage anniversary arrives and Shiv's cousin, Naveen, a doctor gifts him a typewriter to write his thesis on it.
 However their happiness was short lived as Lateef's father, a politician who is out for a rally is fatally injured and gets admitted at Naveen's clinic.
 It is stated that the police attacked him on the behest of the current central government.
-(However, nowhere in the movie any evidence of this situation is presented).
 However he dies while being shifted to a multi-speciality hospital for his surgery.
 Lateef cannot bear the loss of his father and crosses the border to Lahore to get trained as a militant.
 This incident changes the peaceful valley.

 1990

 Shiv notices a lot of students from his class missing.
 Shanti is also made to cover her head and remove her bindi by a group of people during a bus ride.
-It is there she finds out that there are direct buses from Laal chowk to Islamabad and Lahore.
+It is there she finds out that there are illegal direct buses from Srinagar, India to Rawalpindi and Lahore in Pakistan.
 She even witnesses a shootout that kills 6 police officers trying to stop young men from boarding these buses to militancy.
 Shiv is kidnapped by a few of his missing students and taken to meet Lateef who is now leading a group of militants against the Kashmiri Pandits.
 He warns Shiv to leave the valley before it is too late, and he is only doing so since they were friends in the past.
 Shiv still believes that the Kashimiri Pandits are safe, and all these changes are temporary.
 However, he had misjudged the situation.
 A hit-list is released warning all Hindu Kashmiri Pandits to leave Kashmir valley in a month.
 Soon Kashimiri Pandit houses are burnt down.
 Naveen gets killed in the chaos in front of Shiv's eyes leaving him shocked.
 Shiv and Shanti, along with the rest of their family manage to escape to Jammu.
 The couple that once resided in a huge mansion is now reduced to living in tents.
 They see rich and affluent Kashmiri Pandits struggling to get something as simple as tomatoes.
-It is at this moment Shiv starts writing letters to the POTUS (George Bush at that time) by the typewriter gifted by Naveen to tell them about refugees miserable condition.
+It is at this moment Shiv starts writing letters to the POTUS (George H. W. Bush at the time) by the typewriter gifted by Naveen to tell them about refugees miserable condition.